 The following shortcuts will get you to a specific elite level, but you can’t stack them with elite nights to get higher status.

 - Credit card Gold status.
-The Marriott Bonvoy Brilliant Card and the Ritz-Carlton Card (available only as an upgrade from a consumer Chase Marriott card) both offer automatic Marriott Gold status.
+The Bonvoy Bountiful, Bonvoy Bevy, and Ritz-Carlton Card (available only as an upgrade from a consumer Chase Marriott card) offer automatic Marriott Gold status.
 Similarly Amex Platinum cards offer free Gold status (you must enroll).
+This all-in-one status does not get you closer to earning a higher tier of status.

 - Timeshare Ownership: Marriott Vacation Club and Vistana are timeshare ownership programs affiliated with Marriott, and each offers elite status under certain conditions.